 So in 2013, I made the resolution to give from a heart of abundance.

 At the time, I was feeling especially close-fisted.
 On one hand I’m talking about money.
 On the other hand, I’m talking about my time and energy.
-I started out 2013 with my blogger tour—took two months and traveled before Frank and I moved to California to start grad school.
-The future was incredibly uncertain, with a cross-country move and large expenses looming, plus Frank had just spent the last several months not working full time.
+I started out 2013 with my blogger tour—took two months and traveled before [redacted] and I moved to California to start grad school.
+The future was incredibly uncertain, with a cross-country move and large expenses looming, plus [redacted] had just spent the last several months not working full time.
 Our marriage was on the rocks.
 I worried.
 A lot.
 It made me feel closed-off and not very generous or open.

 So as we started 2013, I decided that instead of living with fear and anxiety, I wanted to make a conscious effort to give from a spirit of abundance.
 As I traveled on my blogger tour, the friends and acquaintances I stayed with were exceptionally generous to open their homes to me, and in turn, I tried to give back to them through service, since I didn’t have much to contribute financially.